-We report emissions figures using the market-based Scope 2 emissions in accordance with the GHG Protocol to enable us to account for renewable electricity in our portfolio.6
+We report emissions figures using the market-based Scope 2 emissions in accordance with the GHG Protocol to enable us to account for renewable electricity in our portfolio.

-The primary reduction in Scope 2 emissions was due to additional renewable energy in our portfolio, decommissions of network and real estate assets, and improvements in network radio resource efficiency.
-We also implemented various efficiency projects, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.
+The primary reduction in Scope 2 emissions was due to additional renewable energy in our portfolio, decommissioning of network and real estate assets, and network radio resource efficiency improvements.
+We also implemented various internal efficiency projects, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.

 See our Energy Management issue brief for more information about our energy programs.

 Scope 3 (Other Emissions)

 Our most relevant sources of Scope 3 emissions include: